pipe-cd/docs-mcp-server/README.md

 ### Get Involved

 - Slack: `#pipecd` channel on [CNCF Slack](https://cloud-native.slack.com/) for discussions related to PipeCD development.
 - Community Meeting: Every other Wednesdays.
-Search on [here](https://www.cncf.io/calendar/).
+Search [here](https://www.cncf.io/calendar/).

 ### Improvements

 - Bug:
   - Please open an Issue and describe the problem.
 Or, open a PR with if it's easy one.
 - Enhancement / Feature Request:
+  - For small changes including typos or docs, please open a PR.
-  - Please open an Issue and discuss there before sending a PR.
+  - For new features or big enhancement, basically, please open an Issue and discuss there before sending a PR.
 We cannot accept all requests in some cases.
 - Security issue:
   - Send an email to [the core maintainers](https://github.com/pipe-cd/pipecd/blob/master/SECURITY.md). **DO NOT report on Issues.**